netresearch/t3x-universal-messenger/README.md

 ## Usage
-The newsletter channels are imported into TYPO3 as generic channels, i.e. the configured suffixes for the test or live channels are removed (the spelling is irrelevant, i.e. an upper and lower case is ignored).
+The newsletter channels are imported into TYPO3 as generic channels, i.e. the configured suffixes for the test or live channels are cut off (regardless of the spelling, i.e. an upper and lower case is ignored).

+A newsletter page is always assigned only the generic channel name, and the separation after a TEST or LIVE dispatch only takes place in the dispatch module.

 Each newsletter channel can also be configured with additional settings (a new import does not overwrite these settings):